jasonleehs1018/Design-Portfolio/Project_3-Lamination-parameter-design-space/README.md

 from knowledge of the bending stiffness, $D_{ij}$, plate length, $a$, and width, $b$, and the buckling half-wave parameter, $m$ (= 1, 2, 3, ...), which produces the lowest critical force resultant N\textsubscript{x}.

 - CONTOUR MAPPING FOR COMPRESSION BUCKLING
-    - For orthotropic laminates, the following buckling equation, represented by a 2-dimensional, 4\textsuperscript{th} order polynomial, can be solved estimated using buckling loads obtained from the exact closed form buckling solution at 15 equally spaced points across the lamination parameter design space, as illustrated by the example cross section in Fig. \ref{figure:New3DSpace_NoPts}, when $\xi_{11}$ = 0:
+    - For orthotropic laminates, the following buckling equation, represented by a 2-dimensional, 4\textsuperscript{th} order polynomial, can be solved estimated using buckling loads obtained from the exact closed form buckling solution at 15 equally spaced points across the lamination parameter design space, as illustrated by the example cross section in [Fig. 1(c)](#New3DSpace_NoPts.png), when $\xi_{11}$ = 0:

     <div align="center">